techtabor/todo-app-nodejs/README.md

 ### hello world server

+* install express: `npm install express --save`
+* the `--save` option saves this as needed dependency to the package.json file
 * create an `app.js` file with the following:

 ``` javascript
 var express = require('express')
 var app = express()